 Consider cutting window shades from those raffia mats with one silver side used to roll out on the beach.
 They

 can be jammed between the window and blind to reflect the sun and act as insulation.

 If possible fit an extractor hood over the cooker, not one that re-circulates the air.
 This

 way the heat and moisture is removed from the living space.

 Carry a portable heater and dehumidifier for camping during the winter.
 Such a combined unit would provide heat at the campgrounds

 expense as well as helping to stop dampness building up in to the living area.

 Continental motorhomes tend to have larger water tanks and are usually fitted inboard.
 Heating and hot water is usually just gas-powered on Continental ‘vans.
-Look out for gas/mains units sometimes fitted on UK-specific models.
+Look out for gas & mains electric units sometimes fitted on UK-specific models.